-Information About Social Security's Office of Disability Adjudication and Review
+Information About SSA's Office of Disability Adjudication and Review

 The Office of Disability Adjudication and Review (ODAR) is responsible for holding hearings and issuing decisions as part of the Social Security Administration's process for determining whether or not a person may receive benefits.
 Headquartered in Falls Church, Virginia, ODAR is one of the largest administrative adjudication systems in the world.

 ODAR directs a nationwide field organization of administrative law judges (ALJ) who conduct impartial "de novo" hearings and make decisions on appealed determinations involving retirement, survivors, disability, and supplemental security income benefits.
 Through the Appeals Council, ODAR also reviews ALJ decisions on appeal by claimants, or on its own motion, and issues the final agency decision on such cases.
 The Deputy Commissioner for Disability Adjudication and Review is the agency official responsible for administration of this enormous adjudicative system.

 ODAR has two case processing/adjudication components, also located in Falls Church, Virginia - the Office of the Chief Administrative Law Judge and the Office of Appellate Operations.

 The Chief ALJ is the principal consultant and advisor to the Deputy Commissioner on all matters concerning the ALJ hearing process and all field operations.

 The Executive Director of the Office of Appellate Operations serves as the Deputy Chair of the Appeals Council and is a key advisor to the Deputy Commissioner on program operations matters, adjudicative trends at both the administrative appeals and court levels, and related ODAR functions.

 In addition to ODAR's case processing and adjudication components, three operational/administrative support components also support ODAR's mission.

 - The Office of Executive Operations and Human Resources plans and administers ODAR's training and employee development programs, handles a myriad of personnel and organizational issues, administers ODAR responses to Government Accountability Office and Inspector General audits and Freedom of Information Act and Privacy Act requests, and advises the Deputy Commissioner on labor and employee relations issues, and coordinates external requests for component information.